 Touch 4: The social proof (14-21 days later).
 Share a result from a recent project.
 “We just wrapped up a project with a similar company and the results were [specific numbers].
 Made me think of our conversation about [their specific problem].”

 Social proof at this stage is powerful because the prospect has been sitting with the decision for weeks.
-Seeing that you are actively producing results for others reduces the perceived risk of saying yes.
+Seeing that you're actively producing results for others reduces the perceived risk of saying yes.

 Touch 5: The direct ask (28-35 days later).
 Honest and direct.
 “I want to be respectful of your time.
 Is this project still on your radar, or has the timing changed?
 Either way is completely fine - I just want to make sure I’m not cluttering your inbox if this isn’t relevant right now.”

 This touch gives them explicit permission to say no. Paradoxically, the easy no makes it easier to say yes.
-They know you are not going to pressure them.
-The people who respond to Touch 5 are the ones who are genuinely interested but needed time.
+They know you aren't going to pressure them.
+The people who respond to Touch 5 are the ones who are actually interested but needed time.

 Automating the System

 The follow-up system should be semi-automated.
-Not fully automated — personal touches matter — but structured enough that you do not rely on memory.
+Not fully automated - personal touches matter - but structured enough that you don't rely on memory.

 CRM or spreadsheet.
 Track every prospect with columns for: name, first contact date, touch number, next follow-up date, and notes.
 Update after every interaction.